 WB Harry Potter Studio Tour

-This is something I will be writing an entire post about since it’s part of my Bucket List series but all I have to say right now is: if you’re a Potterhead, GO HERE.
+This is something I will be writing an entire post about since it’s part of my Bucket List series.
+All I have to say right now is: if you’re a Potterhead, GO HERE.

 Shakespeare Globe Theatre

-I’d like to do an entire Shakespeare tour of London because there is so much to see in London when it comes to Shakespeare.
+I’d like to do an entire Shakespeare literary tour of London eventually.
 If this is something you’d like to see, let me know in the comments!

 The Victoria Pub

-I actually visited this pub on a different trip, when I was in London for Christmas.
-It’s about a 5 min walk from Paddington Station and was a haunt for aristocrats, artists, and writers of every kind.
-Charles Dickens frequented this pub and even wrote a few chapters of his books by candlelight in the Library Room (allegedly).
+I actually visited this pub on a different trip when I was in London for Christmas.
+It’s about a 5 min walk from Paddington Station.
+The pub was a haunt for aristocrats, artists, and writers of every kind.
+Charles Dickens wrote a few chapters of the Pickwick Papers by candlelight in the Library Room (allegedly).
 I would definitely suggest adding this as a stop to your literary tour of London if you can.

-Dogs are allowed in this pub as well, so that’s an even bigger plus.
+I found out dogs are allowed as well.
 The food is decent pub fare and you can never go wrong with a pint of Fuller’s London Pride.

 Want to use AirBnb?
 Use this code for 20% off your first trip!